 While booting up your iPhone, you realize it’s spending an unusually long time turning on.
-Your iPhone screen is stuck on the Apple logo, and you don’t know what to do.
+Your iPhone screen only shows the Apple logo and nothing else and you don’t know what to do.
 In this article, I’ll explain what to do when your iPhone won’t turn on past the Apple logo.

 Unfortunately, this is usually a sign of pretty serious problem.
 However, there’s still a chance it can be fixed.